Kyle333-glitch/Keyboard/README.md

 ## Differences from AudioKit Keyboard

+- `whiteKeyColor` and `blackKeyColor` to customize key colors
 - `borderWidth` and `borderColor` for customizable border thickness and color
+- `whitePressedColor`, `blackPressedColor`, and `pressedColor` for customization of the color shown on a pressed key
 - `keyLabelMode` for flexible labeling (letters, octave numbers, solfege, etc.)

 ## Goals